ECO-HZ/Quantify_fungal_var/README.md

-The following files allow one to reproduce analyses in the manuscript entitled "Alien invasion effect on soil biota: the interplay between alien species and environmental variation".
+The following files allow one to reproduce analyses in the manuscript entitled "Environmental context modulates rhizosphere fungal distinctiveness across plant phylogeny and functional traits".

 DATA & FILE OVERVIEW